39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (c) Post-Gupta period

-13. Who was the first person to be granted an Iqta by Muhammad Ghori in India?
+13. Who was the first to be granted an Iqta by Muhammad Ghori in India?

-14. Under which Sultan did the Khalisa land develop on a large scale?
+14. Under which Sultan did Khalisa land expand most significantly?

 (a) Ghiyasuddin Balban